 Particularly patients recovering from head/neck cancer, who have received chemotherapy and radiation, have pain and discomfort in the oral cavity.
 I think some of my patients would say that is a gross understatement.
 It is hard to clean the mouth when in so much pain.
 However, it can become a vicious cycle.
 Poor oral health can be a causal factor in developing mucositis, causing even more pain.
 Mucositis may also be due to a low WBC (white blood cell) count and the necrotic and inflammatory effects of radiation.
 It can occur independent of fungal infections, like candida (thrush), but thrush may exacerbate the mucositis.
 Mucositis may not resolve until the absolute neutrophil count becomes >500 cell/ l.

 What can a patient do if even a very soft toothbrush make’s them cringe?
 Ransier et al (1995) did find that a 0.2% chlorhexidine-saturated foam swab was as effective as a toothbrush in removing plaque and gingivitis.
 They reiterated that a foam swab alone was useless.

-However, what about the alcohol content of a chlorhexidine solutions?
+However, what about the potential alcohol content of a chlorhexidine solution?